 “We really wanted to show the collision between an older, whiter population and the new arrival of the Hispanic population," executive producer Michael J. McDonald told News & Observer of the decision.
 "To set it in California would have been something that we’ve seen, but as the Hispanic populations are exploding in Georgia and North Carolina and other traditional Southern states, it’s a new culture clash that we wanted to expose, that we haven’t really talked about."

-In addition to its focus on immigrant labor, the season will also address xenophobia, women’s rights, and racial prejudice.
+In addition to its focus on immigrant labor, the season will also address xenophobia, women’s rights, and racism.
 In an interview with Variety, McDonald explained that overall, there is "a lot of examination at what it looks like to not have power."

-True to form, these narratives will unfold through a web of disparate characters somehow enmeshed in the same cycle of crime.
-Regina King plays Kimara Walters, a single social worker in her 40s who becomes deeply invested in helping 17-year-old prostitute Shae (Ana Mulvoy-Ten) escape her pimp.
+These narratives will unfold through a web of disparate characters somehow enmeshed in the same cycle of crime.
+Regina King plays Kimara Walters, a single social worker in her 40s who becomes deeply invested in helping 17-year-old sex worker Shae (Ana Mulvoy-Ten) escape her pimp.
 Timothy Hutton plays Nicholas Coates, a furniture supply business owner under pressure to cut costs while stuck in a flailing marriage to Clair (Lili Taylor).
-And Felicity Huffman plays Jeanette Hesby, a woman who married into a family that owns a struggling tomato farm, while Connor Jessup plays a young man estranged from his family and addicted to drugs who seeks work there in an attempt to get sober.
+And Felicity Huffman plays Jeanette Hesby, a woman who married into a family that owns a struggling tomato farm, while Connor Jessup plays a young man estranged from his family and struggling with drug misuse who seeks work there in an attempt to get sober.
 Slowly, both he and Jeanette uncover the unsettling injustices taking place on the farm.